JRenoir/WISER_Quantum_Portfolio_Optimization_VG/README.md

 <img width="600" height="858" alt="Image" src="https://github.com/user-attachments/assets/6186afe7-e24a-4293-92e1-8a352c8fe5b3" />
 </p>

+In general, for $n$ qubits, the circuit contains $2n$ gates and $2n$ tunable parameters to be optimized by the classical optimizer.

 ### II.
 Quantum Natural SPSA Optimizer

 We are currently developing a new quantum natural gradient optimizer following [PennyLane’s QN-SPSA demo](https://pennylane.ai/qml/demos/qnspsa), and implemented in Qiskit.
 The original project initiators used the NFT optimizer as the primary variational parameter update method.
 NFT, being a classical approach, does not take into account the geometric properties of quantum state space.
 In contrast, a quantum natural gradient method introduces the structure of the non-Euclidean parameter space.
 Prior benchmarking indicates that QN-SPSA can achieve faster convergence and higher final accuracy than conventional optimizers, making it a strong candidate for variational quantum algorithms.